sirion/home-assistant/readme.md

 ### About `useTimestamp`

 If this is not specified as `true`, the browser should honor the caching rules sent by the server.
-This should result in much less traffic if the server is correctly configured, as the browser sends a conditional request, that should only return the full image data if the file has changed since the last request.
+This should result in much less traffic if the server is correctly configured.
+As the browser sends a conditional request, that should only return the full image data if the file has changed since the last request.

 ## TODOs